Causally Steered Diffusion for Automated Video Counterfactual Generation: Experiments and Results

 \subsubsection{Qualitative Evaluation}

-Figures \ref{fig:figure4} and \ref{fig:figure5} present qualitative results of our method across all three video editing systems: FLATTEN~\cite{cong2024FLATTEN}, Tune-A-Video~\cite{wu2023tune}, and TokenFlow~\cite{geyer2024tokenflow}.
-The first row depicts the factual video, while the remaining rows show counterfactuals produced using the initial prompt, the LLM-paraphrased prompt, and our causally optimized prompt.
-We observe that our approach effectively generates counterfactual videos that faithfully incorporate the desired interventions.
-Specifically, we can derive a broad range of counterfactuals -- from edits that break strong causal relationships (e.g., adding a beard to a woman in Figures \ref{fig:figure4}, \ref{fig:figure5}) to age transformations (e.g., making an older man appear as a child in Figure \ref{fig:figure5}) and gender transformations (e.g., making a man appear as a woman in Figure \ref{fig:figure5}).
-Furthermore, the results highlight the superiority of our proposed VLM causal steering compared to the naive prompt paraphrasing by an LLM.
+Figure \ref{fig:figure5} shows \emph{qualitative results} \footnote{Due to space constraints, additional qualitative results are provided in the Appendix and supplementary materials.} across FLATTEN~\cite{cong2024FLATTEN}, Tune-A-Video~\cite{wu2023tune}, and TokenFlow~\cite{geyer2024tokenflow}.
+The top row displays the factual video and prompt, while subsequent rows show counterfactuals generated with the initial counterfactual prompt, an LLM-paraphrased prompt, and our causally optimized prompt with CSVC.
+Our framework produces counterfactuals that accurately reflect the desired interventions, including breaking strong causal relationships (e.g., adding a beard to a woman), as well as causally faithful age and gender transformations.
+The results also showcase the effectiveness of CSVC over naive LLM prompt paraphrasing.
+Figure \ref{fig:figure6} illustrates CSVC with the FLATTEN method, where iterative gradient steps (2nd row) guide generation toward the intended intervention (youthful appearance), demonstrating controllable causal steering.

-Figure \ref{fig:figure6} illustrates the progression of the textual optimization process in the proposed method.
-We present results of our approach with the FLATTEN framework, where the influence of textual gradient steps (2nd row) is particularly evident.
-Through controllable iterative refinements, the generation is gradually guided toward the intended intervention (a youthful appearance).
-The results demonstrate that our method effectively produces the desired counterfactual transformation, highlighting the controllability of our causal steering approach.